-Summer’s best produce is showcased in this easy, 5-ingredient recipe for Pesto Pizza with Goat Cheese, Tomatoes and Arugula!
+Summer’s best produce is showcased in this easy Grilled Pesto Pizza recipe with Goat Cheese, Tomatoes and Arugula!

 We sometimes make our own pizza dough, but when time is tight, I grab it at the store or even substitute a premade crust if life is super crazy.
 Either way, the combination of garlicky pesto, juicy tomatoes, creamy goat cheese and peppery arugula can’t be beat.

 Do I have to grill this Pesto Pizza recipe or can I make it in the oven?